 “The idea for the platform came about when talking to my colleagues who were managing the social media accounts of a football brand.
 They told me about the challenges they faced when creating social media visuals, including a lack of designers on the weekends, their lack of experience with Photoshop, and the need for creating content at speed during matches.

-“So I got to work and started with a simple prototype that could solve their immediate challenges: a template-based content creation tool that could be used by anyone.
+“So I got to work and started with a simple prototype that could solve their immediate challenges: a template-based content creation platform that could be used by anyone.
 After a successful trial with our editorial team, we continued to develop the platform into what is now Content Stadium CREATE.”

 What UX rules have you and your team applied to the Content Stadium platform?